maros/Zway-AdvancedThermostatDevice/README.md

 ## thermostat

 Thermostat device for setpoints.
 If no device is provided, a virtual thermostat will be created.

 ## switch

 Thermostat switch to enable/disable operation.
 If no device is provided, a virtual switch will be created.

 ## temperatureSensors

 Multiple temperature sensors.
-The measurements will be weightate based on the last update timestamp.
+The measurements will be weighted based on the last update timestamp.

 ## windowSensors